Totowa, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 4.08 mi2, including 4.00 mi2 of land and 0.08 mi2 of water (1.86%).

 The borough borders the Passaic County communities of Haledon, Little Falls, Paterson, Wayne and Woodland Park.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.